Notch Cabin

 Directions

 From Ennis, take Montana Highway 287 west for 23 miles to Alder.
 At Alder, turn south toward Ruby Reservoir (County 248) and travel 21 miles.
 Turn right on Ledford Creek Road (County 50) and travel southwest for 3 miles to signed junction.
-Turn right onto Robb Creek road and after about 4.5 miles, enter the Robb-Ledford WMA.
+Turn right and after about 4.5 miles, enter the Robb-Ledford WMA.
 Continue 0.5 mile to junction, turn right and travel 5 miles.
-Continue south toward the mountains and cross Robb Creek after about 3.5 miles.
-Go 0.5 mile to the Forest boundary, then another mile to the cabin.
-Total distance about 62 miles from Ennis with the final 28 miles on gravel, dirt or primitive two-track.
-Driving time nearly 3 hours with the last 9 miles taking over an hour.
-High-clearance 4WD vehicle required.
+After 5 miles, the Springbrook road joins from the west.
+Continue south toward the mountains and cross Ledford Creek after about 3.5 miles.
+Go 0.5 mile farther to reach the Forest Boundary; the cabin lies 1 mile beyond.
+Total driving time from Ennis is nearly 3 hours.

 Location